-The Graphs are always printed in a pre-

-determined ratio of width to height, but utilizing the full width of the paper.
+The Graphs are always printed in a predetermined ratio of width to height, but utilizing the full width of the paper.
 This means that you can get a considerably larger graph by setting the printer to print in landscape format.

 Graphs can be printer in either black and white (B/W) or in color.
-If you have a monochrome (laser) printer you may have to experiment which selection is best as different printers translate the color table differently.
+If you have a monochrome (laser)printer you may have to experiment which selection is best as different printers translate the color table in different ways.